 Almost every home or commercial construction project starts with digging.
 From site grading to trenching to full-on foundation excavation, it all starts with earth movers and diggers.
-Because the rest of the project is built on top of this, it also means that having a well-done excavation is critical to the project.
+And don’t underestimate the importance of a quality excavation contractor.
+Having excavation done properly is critical to the project.
 As an excavator ourselves, here’s what we recommend to look for in the right excavation contractor, regardless of if you’re inside or outside our service area.

 Do They Have the Equipment and a History of Using It?

 The biggest thing that defines an excavation contractor is their equipment and how long they’ve been using it.
 This isn’t just a case of finding experienced professions but also finding the ones that want to A) work on your project and B) have the ability to do it.

 Like in all fields, excavators specialize.
 For the most part size of their equipment and manpower pool makes them focus on a certain scope of work.
 New England Enterprises focuses on all sizes of residential, along with Small and Medium Businesses (SMB) projects, due to the mid-sized equipment we have and can field at a time.

 History and Reputation

 How long has the company been around, how much experience do they have, and what can they show for it?
 Long established companies with owners that have a lot of field experience (our own Touré Foster has 25 years of experience in this field), with testimonials to back them help can help you narrow down your options.